LeszekDev/BitContainers/README.md

 * **Sequential Memory Access:** ~0.299x (Updating) and ~1.132x (Retrieving) relative to `std::array`.

 *Note: Benchmarks were conducted with pre-allocated buffers.
 The primary bottleneck is `setData(...)` due to the read-modify-write cycle required for bit manipulation.
 If your application requires high-frequency data mutations over static data retrieval, evaluate whether the memory savings outweigh the CPU cost in your specific pipeline.*

+## License

+Copyright 2026 @LeszekDev

+Licensed under the Apache License, Version 2.0.
+See the bottom of BitVector.hpp for the full license text.